Synonym(s)

 HistologyThis section has been translated automatically.

 Uniform and pathognomic histologic pattern of a classic interface dermatitis with irregular, often sawtooth-like acanthosis, compact orthohyperkeratosis with prominent hypergranulosis (circumscribed thickening of the keratohyalin-containing cell layers of the stratum granulosum causes the clinical picture of Wickham's pattern).
-Usually very prominent, dense, band-like, lymphoid cellular, epidermotropic infiltrate.
+Usually very prominent, dense, band-shaped, lymphoid cellular, epidermotropic infiltrate.
 The inflammatory infiltrate consists predominantly of oligoclonal, CD8-positive, cytotoxic T cells.
-Focal pigmentary incontinence.
-Vacuolar degeneration of the basal epithelial cell layers, resulting in clefts (Max-Joseph spaces) and even subepithelial blistering (lichen planus bullosus).
-Detection of numerous cytoid bodies (Civatte bodies or cytoid bodies (colloid bodies) see below.
-Apoptosis).
+Focal pigment incontinence.
+Vacuolar degeneration of the basal epithelial cell layers, resulting in clefts (Max Joseph's spaces) and even subepithelial blistering (lichen planus bullosus).
+Detection of numerous cytoid bodies (Civatte bodies or cytoid bodies (colloid bodies), see below. apoptosis).
 Epidermal Langerhans cells are increased in active lesions.
-Plasma cells, neutrophils, and eosinophils leukocytes may be present but are not common.
+Plasma cells, neutrophil and eosinophil leukocytes may be present, but are not common.

 Direct ImmunofluorescenceThis section has been translated automatically.